This particular conference was held in Jackson Hole , Wyoming Victor ,

 were very few cars on the pass.
 Still, we led a parade of about four vehicles

-legs.
-M oose are much taller up
+as we descended into Idaho M oose are much taller up

 close, built upright like a giraffe.
 M y